TheDrCrow/EBR/head_neck/h&n_FESS_FF.md

 **8. Posterior Sinus Group** = Posterior Ethmoids and Sphenoidal Cells.
  - (Vertical distance from Superior border maxillary sinus to roof of posterior ethmoidal cells on Coronal CT.
 If small or asymmetric, then at risk of penetration)
  - Onodi Cell = lateral and posterior pneumatization of the most posterior ethmoidal cell.
 10% of population.
 Identify.
 Increase risk of damage to the Optic nerves.
  - Sphenoidal Sinus -> Pneumatization & Size.
+Pneumatization = Conchal (does not abut the sella), Pre-sellar (abuts the anterior part), Sella ( abuts more than just the anterior part), Post-sellar(abuts the posterior part of the sella )
  - Bony coverage of ICA, ONs, Vidian canals, Vii branches in foramen rotundum.
 ICA is bony dehiscent in 22% and ON in 4%.
  - Sphenoidal intersinus septa reaching ICA or ON -> Identify as increased risk of damage.